nodetec/notebin/README.md

 Clients MAY implement specialized search for code snippets using combinations of:

+1. Filename
-1. Language
+2. Language
-2. Extension
+3. Extension
-3. Content text
+4. Content text
-4. Dependencies
-5. Title keywords

 ## Examples